 The UK Corporate Governance regime is being strengthened with the proposed introduction at the start of 2019 of increased reporting requirements and corporate governance code changes.
 These changes will affect listed as well as large private companies.
 The intention is to improve the running of companies, protect the interests of shareholders and demonstrate engagement with employees, customers and suppliers.
-Kevin Lau, associate in the employment team, summarises the key changes and looks at which companies they will affect.

 Following the closing of the UK Government's consultation on corporate governance reform in 2017, we are now starting to see the implementation of a number of proposals drawn up to improve the running of companies, including the introduction of new reporting arrangements to protect the interests of shareholders, and to demonstrate a company's engagement with employees, customers and suppliers.